 Filing corrected returns on paper forms.
-The error charts on page 7 give step-by-step instructions for filing corrected returns for the most frequently made errors.
-They are grouped under Error Type 1 or 2, based on how the correction is made.
+The error charts, later, give step-by-step instructions for filing corrected returns for the most frequently made errors.
+They are grouped under Error Type 1 or 2.
 Correction of errors may require the submission of more than one return.
 Be sure to read and follow the steps given.

 If you fail to file correct information returns or furnish a correct payee statement, you may be subject to a CAUTION penalty.
-See part O on page 12.
-Regulations section
+See part O. Regulations section 301.6724-1 meet the reasonable cause criteria.
+You are merely required to include the correct TIN on the next original return you are required to file.

-301.6724-1 (relating to information return penalties) does not require you to file corrected returns for missing or incorrect TINs if you meet the reasonable cause criteria.
-You are merely
+(relating to information return penalties) does not require you to file corrected returns for missing or incorrect TINs if you